nuprl/website/blog/_src/posts/2019-11-17-optimizer-vs-transient.md

 An application in untyped code can enter the dead branch;
  if it does, then adding Transient types to part of a program can change its result to `(void)` and thereby violate the graduality design goal [[SNAPL 2015](http://drops.dagstuhl.de/opus/volltexte/2015/5031/), [ICFP 2018](https://doi.org/10.1145/3236768)]
- --- that is, that adding types can only change behavior by introducing runtime type mismatches.
+ --- that is, that adding types should only change behavior by introducing runtime type mismatches.

 - - -
-### extflonum
+### Topic 4: extflonum

 [extflonum.rkt](https://github.com/racket/typed-racket/blob/master/typed-racket-lib/typed-racket/optimizer/extflonum.rkt)
  safely applies unsafe extflonum operations to expressions with `Extflonum` type.